-This FEAS is based on the technical information provided by the Interconnection Customer.
+This FEAS is based on the technical information provided by the IC.
 The Point of Interconnection (POI) and configuration is studied as follows:

 - 1. NRIS and ERIS per section 3.2 of the GIP. - 2.
-Commercial Operation date 2023-12-31. - 3.
-The Interconnection Customer Interconnection Facility (ICIF) consists of 16 Wind Energy Converter System (WECS) units; Vestas V162, 6.0 MW, 720V, Type 4 (FSCS full converter model), capped at a total of 96 MW, connected to three collector circuits operating at a voltage of 34.5kV. - 4.
-Although the IC proposed a three-breaker ring bus at the proposed POI on L-6025, this line is currently non-Bulk Power System at 138kV and therefore in accordance with Table 8 of the NSPI Transmission System Interconnection Requirements the tap point will be a "direct line tap with Transfer Trip protection".
-It is assumed that the ICIF will include a circuit breaker to protect the IC substation step-up transformer and form part of the revised line protection scheme for L-6025. - 5.
-The generation technology used must meet NSPI requirements for reactive power capability of at least 0.95 capacitive to 0.95 inductive at the HV terminals of the IC substation step-up transformer.
+Commercial Operation date 2025-12-31. - 3.
+The Interconnection Customer Interconnection Facility (ICIF) consists of 18 Wind Energy Converter System (WECS) units; Vestas V162, 6.2 MW, 720V, Type 4 (FSCS full converter model), connected to five collector circuits operating at a voltage of 34.5kV.
+Although the units are nominally rated at 111.6 MW (18 \ 6.2 MW), the Generating Facility will be limited to net 100 MW at the POI. - 4.
+The proposed POI on L-6025 and the alternate L-6006 are currently considered non-Bulk Power System facilities.
+Given that a 3.5 km spur line is required between the ICIF and the POI, and since the spur line length is between 1 km and 5 km, a single breaker line-tap with protection will be used in accordance with Table 8 of the NSPI Transmission System Interconnection Requirements.
+It is assumed that the IC installs a 138kV circuit breaker at the ICIF. - 5.
+The generation technology used must meet NSPI requirements for reactive power capability of at least 0.95 capacitive to 0.95 inductive at the HV terminals of the IC substation step up transformer.
 It is also required to have high-speed Automatic Voltage Regulation to maintain constant voltage at the designated voltage control point during and following system disturbances as determined in the subsequent System Impact Study.
 The designated voltage control point will either be the low voltage terminals of the wind farm transformer, or if the high voltage terminals are used, equipped with droop compensation controls.
 It is assumed that the generating units are not de-rated in their MW capability when delivering the required reactive power to the system.
+The IC has proposed the addition of a 6 Mvar capacitor bank on the 34.5kV bus to assist with reactive power range.